stefano0293849/covid19-vaccination-data-Italy/README.md

-The data are actually in raw format but will be converted in a more readable way as soon as possibile.
+The data are actually in raw format but will be converted in a more readable way (json format) as soon as possibile.